 - 2.3 Singapore has a voluntary merger notification regime.
-This means that there is no obligation, or mandatory requirement, for merger parties to notify their merger situations to CCCS, either before or after implementation of the merger.
-It is the responsibility of merger parties to self-assess their merger and ensure that it does not infringe section 54 of the Act. - 2.32.4 However, under sections 56 to 58 of the Act, mMerger parties have the option of notifying their merger situation to CCCS under sections 56 to 58 of the Act, and to apply for a decision as to whether the merger situation infringes, or will infringe, the section 54 prohibition ("application" or "notification").
-Parties should carry out their own assessment to determine whether or not notification may be appropriate.

-2.42.5 Not notifying a merger situation that raises competition concerns under the Act carries risks since CCCS can investigate mergers on its own initiative ("own-initiative investigations").
-When it does so, and finds that the merger situation leads to an SLC, CCCS has powers to give directions to remedy the SLC.
-For example, CCCS can require the merger to be dissolved or modified and can impose financial penalties.
-For further information on whether or not to notify a merger situation to CCCS, see Part 3 below.
+This means that there is no obligation, or mandatory requirement, for merger parties to notify their merger situations to CCS, either before or after implementation of the merger.
+However, under sections 56 to 58 of the Act, merger parties have the option of notifying their merger situation to CCS and to apply for a decision as to whether the merger situation infringes, or will infringe, the section 54 prohibition ("application" or "notification").
+Parties should carry out their own assessment to determine whether or not notification may be appropriate. - 2.4 Not notifying a merger situation that raises competition concerns under the Act carries risks since CCS can investigate mergers on its own initiative ("own-initiative investigations").
+When it does so, and finds that the merger situation leads to an SLC, CCS has powers to give directions to remedy the SLC.
+For example, CCS can require the merger to be dissolved or modified and can impose financial penalties.
+For further information on whether or not to notify a merger situation to CCS, see Part 3 below.
 Parties may wish to seek legal advice if necessary.